Performance Details

 Performance Detail

-A: Result -Provide stable or increasing economic and environmental benefits from the use of trees and forests. |
+| A: Result -Provide stable or increasing economic and environmental benefits from the use of trees and forests. |

-Target #2: 100% of Alaskan waterbodies are in compliance with the Department of Environmental Conservation"s (DEC) impaired waters standards as a result of forest operations conducted on lands administered under the FRPA.
+Target #2: 1100% of Alaskan waterbodies are in compliance with the Department of Environmental Conservation"s (DEC) impaired waters standards as a result of forest operations conducted on lands administered under the FRPA.

-Target Last Modified: 05/30/2024 |
+Target Last Modified: 10/14/2025 |

-A1: Core Service - Grow the Forestry economic sector.
+| A1: Core Service - Grow the Forestry economic sector.
 Provide timber to increase local demand within the limit of sustainable supply. |

 Target #1: Provide Alaskan firms in Southern Southeast Alaska with the maximum volume of state timber sustainably available.

-Ketchikan continues to be the division"s highest revenue producing office.
-DOF is utilizing a housing stipend and retention bonus in an effort to attract candidates to vacant positions in Ketchikan.
-These positions have had high turnover rates and are challenging to fill.
+Ketchikan continues to be the division`s highest revenue producing office.
+The Ketchikan positions have had high turnover rates and are challenging to fill.
 The Ketchikan office continues to leverage contractor and industry partnerships to assist in sale planning and development.
 Through Good Neighbor Agreements with the US Forest Service, DOF has been able to provide timber to the industry from the Tongass National Forest in addition to state forest lands.
-This year, the Kosciusko GNA contract was completed and DOF is currently administering the Vallner Bay GNA contract.
-DOF is looking to complete this contract and work with the Forest Service to develop more GNA projects.
-Target Last Modified: 10/11/2024 |
+This year, the Kosciusko GNA contract was completed, and DOF is currently administering the Vallenar Bay GNA contract.
+For FY26, DOF signed the Thomas Bay GNA contract.
+Target Last Modified: 10/14/2025 |

 Target #2: Provide Alaskan firms outside of Southern Southeast Alaska with supply that meets demand.

-Target Last Modified: 10/11/2024 |
+Target Last Modified: 10/14/2025 |

-A2: Core Service - Ensure compliance with the Alaska Forest Resources & Practices Act (FRPA) on state, municipal and private lands. |
+| A2: Core Service - Ensure compliance with the Alaska Forest Resources & Practices Act (FRPA) on state, municipal and private lands. |

 Target #1: Operate the Forest Resources and Practices Act program to achieve 100% implementation of Best Management Practices (BMPs).

 The division uses compliance monitoring results to identify training needs.
 Training emphasizes specific BMPs with relatively low ratings and targets operators with a history of compliance issues.
 The Division is conducting more BMP training for new incoming field foresters to perform inspections.
-Target Last Modified: 10/11/2024 |
+Target Last Modified: 10/14/2025 |

-A3: Core Service - Provide technical and financial forestry assistance to diverse landowners and managers through cost-effective non-regulatory partnerships. |
+| A3: Core Service - Provide technical and financial forestry assistance to diverse landowners and managers through cost-effective non-regulatory partnerships. |

-Target #1: Serve 30 individual private forest landowners and two Alaska Native corporations per year with Forest Stewardship Plans; provide technical assistance through public outreach events to 400-plus members of the public (primarily aimed at landowners and land
+Target #1: Serve 30 individual private forest landowners and two Alaska Native corporations per year with Forest Stewardship Plans; provide technical assistance through public outreach events to 400-plus members of the public (primarily aimed at landowners and land)

 This service is non-regulatory and is conducted in close partnership with U.S. Forest Service, University of Alaska Cooperative Extension Service, USDA Natural Resources Conservation Service, and private consulting foresters.
 Individual private landowner and public education outreach accomplishments are driven by regional demand including local forest health issues, as well as DOF staff availability, with both factors leading to varying yearly accomplishments.
-A yearly average of 445 members of the public receive direct one-on-one technical assistance in the form of written forest management documents, telephone or virtual consultations, or workshop attendance.
+In 2025, 299 forest landowners received one-on-one technical assistance in the form of written forest management documents, telephone or virtual consultations, or workshop attendance.
 The number of forest health contacts with land managers and landowners received by the program tend to closely follow the ebbs and flows of emerging or ongoing forest insect outbreaks.
 For much of the last ten years, the technical and financial assistance provided by the program has largely been focused on spruce beetle.
-In total, the program has provided technical assistance to approximately 5,171 land managers and landowners in the last 10 years and has provided financial assistance to thirteen landowners.
-Target Last Modified: 10/11/2024 |
+In 2025, 655 land managers and landowners received forest health technical assistance.
+Target Last Modified: 10/14/2025 |

-Last refreshed: 05/22/2025 12:00 pm
+Last refreshed: 01/20/2026 05:00 pm